wso2/docs-choreo-dev/en/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 - Once development is complete, the developer proceeds to merge the `feature-x` branch into the `dev` branch for testing.
 - Upon successful testing in the `dev` branch, the developer proceeds to merge all the changes into the `main` branch for production deployment.

-Following are the actions to take from a deployment tracks perspective in Choreo:
+Following are the actions you need to take from a deployment tracks perspective to manage the version release:

 1. To prepare for the new version release, unlink the `main` branch from the associated deployment track (let’s consider this as deployment track 1).
-2. Proceeds to merge the `dev` branch containing the tested changes into the `main` branch.
+2. Proceed to merge the `dev` branch containing the tested changes into the `main` branch.
-3. Unlink the dev branch from the associated deployment track (let’s consider this as deployment track 2).
+3. Unlink the `dev` branch from the associated deployment track (let’s consider this as deployment track 2).
 4. Link deployment track 2 containing the latest version of the service to the `main` branch for deployment.
 5. To facilitate ongoing development and testing, create another deployment track (let’s consider this as deployment track 3) and link it to the `dev` branch.